jucacrispim/toxicbuild/docs/source/install.rst

    # This must be done, otherwise the builds will end in exception
    RUN mkdir /opt/slave/src
    # preciso por a parte das configs aqui
+   # Here you copy the config for the container's slave, with
+   # the USE_DOCKER = False.
+   # The USE_DOCKER param is for the slave outside the container.
    CMD [ "/usr/bin/toxicslave", "start", "/opt/slave" ]

 After your image is ready, in the toxicslave config file you must set the